MoMa: A Modular Deep Learning Framework for Material Property Prediction: Acknowledgments

+\paragraph{Motivation \& Setup} In this section, we study the scaling behavior of MoMa to understand whether it benefits from a larger MoMa Hub.
+We first do a hub-scale ablation to progressively expand \name \ hub from 5 to 10 and 18 modules.
+Then we further expand \name \ Hub to include 12 QM9 modules~\citep{ramakrishnan2014quantum}, which are trained on 12 quantum chemical properties for 134,000 stable small organic molecules.
+We consistently perform AMC and evaluation across all Hub variants.
+The full setup is described in \cref{appendix:scaling}.

+\paragraph{Results} As presented in \cref{tab:scaling}, as the MoMa hub scales, the average normalized test MAE across 17 tasks decreases monotonically (from 0.2040 with 5 modules to 0.1759 with 30 modules), showing no sign of saturation in this regime.
+The complete results are provided in \cref{tab:scaling-full} (\cref{sec:scaling-full}).

-\paragraph{Results} We present the scatter plot of the reduction rate of test MAE w.r.t. the proxy error decrease in \cref{fig:CL} across datasets where QM9 modules are selected.
-We observe that: (1) The integration of QM9 modules leads to an average of 1.7\% decrease in test set MAE; (2) a larger reduction in the AMC-optimized proxy error correlates with greater performance improvements post-fine-tuning (with a Pearson correlation of 0.69).
-We highlight the task of MP Phonons prediction, which marks a significant 11.8\% decrease in test set MAE following the expansion of \name \ Hub.
+To further analyze the effect of adding the 12 QM9 modules, we plot the test-MAE reduction rate against the AMC proxy-error decrease in \cref{fig:CL} for datasets where QM9 modules are selected.
+We observe that: (1) The integration of QM9 modules leads to an average of 1.7\% decrease in test set MAE; (2) a larger reduction in the AMC-optimized proxy error correlates with greater performance improvements post-fine-tuning (Pearson correlation $=0.69$).
+We highlight the task of MP Phonons prediction, which marks a 11.8\% decrease in test set MAE after the inclusion of QM9 modules.
+Overall, these results support our vision of \name\ as a flexible community-driven platform: as more modules are added, downstream performance improves and AMC remains effective at larger scale.